sophstad/sophstad.github.io/_posts/2015-01-28-Writing-in-LaTeX.md

 ### ShareLaTeX
 [ShareLaTeX](http://ShareLatex.com) is the best way to do it.
 Period.

-So, a few thoughts!
+A few quick thoughts!
 LaTeX is fun, efficient, and something I’m going to be seeing a lot of.